Best Wood for Painted Cabinet Doors

 1-piece MDF is one of the most popular options for painted cabinet doors.
 Approximately half of the painted cabinet doors we produce are 1-piece MDF.

 An infographic showing what 1-piece MDF cabinet doors are.
+1-piece MDF doors are one of the best options for painted cabinet doors.

 The popularity of 1-piece MDF has rapidly increased over the last five years thanks to higher-quality MDF becoming available.
 This higher-quality material makes 1-piece MDF doors easy to finish.